bcbio/bcbio-nextgen/docs/contents/installation.rst

 - Compilers: gcc and g++.
 - The git version control system (http://git-scm.com/).

+If you're using the ``--nosudo`` option, please see :ref:`isolated-install` for additional system requirements needed to bootstrap the full system.

 Some steps retrieve third party tools from GitHub, which can run into issues if you're behind a proxy or block git ports.
 To instruct git to use ``https://`` globally instead of ``git://``::